tldr-group/taufactor/paper.md

 ![Speed comparison for the four solvers when applied to the test volume.
 The mean time across all 3 directions is plotted.
 The values of the overconverged $\tau$ in each direction are: 1.1513, 1.3905, 4.2431. \label{speeds}](tauspeeds.pdf)

+# Authorship Contributions

+SK wrote the base, periodic and multiphase solvers with input from IS.
+IS wrote the electrode solver, metric calculations and documentation, and also performed speed tests for other software packages.
+The project was supervised by SC, and based on his original MATLAB tool.
+All authors contributed to the writing and editing of the manuscript.

 # Acknowledgements

 This work was supported by funding from the EPSRC Faraday Institution Multi-Scale Modelling project